 "Partially hydrogenated fats," said Nan.
 "You called them trans fats."

 "Yes.
 I'm sure I know a lot of things like that, and many details about computer programming and electronics, that would convince authorities in those fields that my knowledge far exceeds what is probable or even possible for a teenage girl in Tulsa, Oklahoma.
 Heck, I can read Japanese.
 I still remember half-a-dozen computer programming languages from the early days of computing.
 I can design digital logic using 7400 series TTL integrated circuits.
-How could I have secretly learned that kind of thing in Tulsa?
+How could I have secretly learned all that in Tulsa?
 You have no idea how limited access to information is in this time period!"